mhzahid96/starter-academic/content/post/getting-started/index.md

 Ramifications of climate change have been taking place around the world for years now.
 The Arab world stands to be one of the most affected by climate change and its ramifications, given its arid and semi-arid environment.
 Ramifications of climate change can materialize in a host of ways.
 For example, increase in extreme weather events, or shifting precipitation patterns.
 Such changes in the natural system can have a big impact on the social outcomes of the communities residing in affected areas.

-•	Climate opinion in the Arab World
+•	Climate opinion in the Arab World <br>
 Around 65% of respondents say that climate change is serious/very serious issue.
 There is considerable variation in between countries and within in climate change as seen in the below figures.

 <img src="arabclim_graph1.png">